The 4 Aspects

 Believes that discussion and questioning are the most important ways to deal with information related to the aspect.

-Believes that adding extraneous information from multiple sources helps build the narrative around the aspect.
+Believes that adding extra information from multiple sources helps build the narrative around the aspect.

 Believes that information regarding the aspect can be compared, contrasted, and intertwined with no need to conclude an end point.